Sustainable food: the impact of meat

 Check the origins of the products consumed:

-Meat arriving from abroad will necessarily have a greater impact on the environment.
-Despite a 7.5% drop in imports in 2020, they remain high and represent 30% of meat consumption in France (AGRESTE) .
+Meat imported from abroad will inevitably have a greater environmental impact.
+Despite a 7.5% decrease in imports in 2020, they remain high and represent 30% of meat consumption in France (AGRESTE) .

-Likewise, organic meat will have been raised in conditions that are more respectful of the environment.
-In the case of organic meat, synthetic chemicals or GMOs are prohibited and all elements of the chain must be controlled (water, fertilizers, hedges, biodiversity).
-Emissions can also be reduced by the absence of transport between the farm and the place of meat production, which generally takes place on site.
+Similarly, organic meat will have been raised under more environmentally friendly conditions.
+In the case of organic meat, synthetic chemicals and GMOs are prohibited, and all elements of the supply chain must be controlled (water, fertilizers, hedgerows, biodiversity).
+Emissions can also be reduced by eliminating transportation between the farm and the meat production site, which generally takes place on-site.

-The decline in overall meat consumption in France is accompanied by an increase in the share of organic meat products, which increases from 8% to 18% between 2013 and 2020.
+The decline in overall meat consumption in France is accompanied by an increase in the share of organic meat products, which rose from 8% to 18% between 2013 and 2020

 Diversify protein sources: